tomrpl/defiscan/src/content/protocols/ajna.md

 # Summary

-The Ajna Protocol is a noncustodial, peer-to-pool, permissionless lending, borrowing and trading system that requires no governance or external price feeds to function.
-The protocol consists of pools with lenders and borrowers.
+The Ajna Protocol is a decentralized, noncustodial system for permissionless lending and borrowing that functions without governance or external price feeds.
+It operates through isolated pools where lenders provide liquidity at market-driven price levels, and borrowers secure loans using fungible or non-fungible collateral, ensuring autonomy, fairness, and resilience.

 # Overview